What to look for when swapping the power supply.

 A power supply supplies power in response to need; it doesn’t push power anywhere.
 If your computer only needs 100 watts, then a 500-watt power supply only supplies 100 watts.
 Why have a 500-watt power supply?
 For “peak” usage (sometimes hardware requires sudden “bursts” of power, such as at startup or under high load) and for future expansion.

 It’s better to have too much power than too little.

 There are two more important aspects of power supplies, replacement or otherwise.

 If you do replace it, get the right size.
 By this I mean physical size — there are several standard sizes out there, and they are not interchangeable.
 Similarly, the number and type of connections provided by the power supply must match your computer’s needs.

-Make sure the fans in your machine are working properly and that the airflow path is unobstructed.
-Overheating due to blocked airflow may be the most common cause of computer hardware failure, in particular the power supply itself.
+Make sure the fans in your machine are working properly and that the airflow is unobstructed.
+Overheating due to blocked airflow may be the most common cause of computer hardware failure — in particular, the power supply itself.